MicrochipTech/PIC32MZW1_Matter_Project/examples/lighting-app/mchp/pic32mzw1/README.md

 ### Certificates Provisioning (For production)
 For end product production , every device need to be installed a Device Attestation Certificates (DAC) that signed from the Matter certification authorities (CAs).
-Selected organzations get the authorization from Connectivity Standards Alliance (CSA) to be the Matter CA. When your product is certified, you can obtain the Product Attestation Intermediate (PAI) certificate and key from the Matter CA to sign the DAC of your prodcut.
+Selected organzations get the authorization from Connectivity Standards Alliance (CSA) to be the Matter CA. When your product is certified, you can obtain the Product Attestation Intermediate (PAI) certificate from the Matter CA to sign the DAC of your prodcut.
 If you need to provision your device with the certificate that signed by the PAI from Matter CA, you can perform sames steps in above section (Certificates Provsioning (For development and tests) ) except you need to input the correct PAI certificat and key in step 4 when you execute the scripts cert_create_and_prov.sh

 Another options for production is that you are setting up your own Public Key Infractructure (PKI) and create your own Attestation Authority (PAA) certificate and Product Attestation Intermediate (PAI) certificate.
 To do this, you need to get the authorization from CSA to be the Matter CA by following the Matter Certification Policy.